As you know the SI joint injury workout book came out last week and I already was asked for a refund.

 - Activate gluteus maximus

-Then finally, you can get at the psoas.
+Then finally, you can get to the psoas.

 Each of the steps above removed layers of the muscle in order to get to the deeper muscle.